Alvinn549/dotfiles/README.md

 - **Wlogout**: Styled logout menu with options for shutdown, restart, and lock.
 - **Swaylock**: Configured to provide a secure and visually appealing screen locker.
 - **Swaylock-effects**: Applied effects such as blur and pixelation for an enhanced lock screen experience.
+- **swaybg**: Configured to set a custom wallpaper for the Sway desktop.
+- **sway-notification-center**: Configured to display notifications in a centralized manner.
 - **Themes**:
   - GTK: Configured using `nwg-look`.
   - QT: Styled using `qt5ct`.